Boston Massacre: Incident

-On the evening of March 5, Private Hugh White stood on guard duty outside the Boston Custom House on King Street (today known as State Street).
+On the evening of March 5, 1770, Private Hugh White stood on guard duty outside the Boston Custom House on King Street (today known as State Street).
 A wigmaker's apprentice, approximately 13 years old, named Edward Garrick called out to Captain-Lieutenant John Goldfinch, accusing him of refusing to pay a bill due to Garrick's master.
 Goldfinch had settled the account the previous day, and ignored the insult.
-Private White called out to Garrick that he should be more respectful of the officer, and the two men exchanged insults.
+Private White called out to Garrick that he should be more respectful of the officer, and the two exchanged insults.
 Garrick then started poking Goldfinch in the chest with his finger; White left his post, challenged the boy, and struck him on the side of the head with his musket.
 Garrick cried out in pain, and his companion Bartholomew Broaders began to argue with White, which attracted a larger crowd.
 Henry Knox was a 19-year old bookseller who later served as a general in the revolution; he came upon the scene and warned White that, "if he fired, he must die for it."

 As the evening progressed, the crowd around Private White grew larger and more boisterous.
 Church bells were rung, which usually signified a fire, bringing more people out.
 More than 50 Bostonians pressed around White, led by a mixed-race former slave named Crispus Attucks, throwing objects at the sentry and challenging him to fire his weapon.
 White had taken up a somewhat safer position on the steps of the Custom House, and he sought assistance.
 Runners alerted Captain Thomas Preston, the officer of the watch at the nearby barracks.

-According to his report, Preston dispatched a non-commissioned officer and six privates from the grenadier company of the 29th Regiment of Foot to relieve White with fixed bayonets.
-The soldiers were Corporal William Wemms and Privates Hugh Montgomery, John Carroll, William McCauley, William Warren, and Matthew Kilroy, accompanied by Preston.
+According to Preston's report, he dispatched a non-commissioned officer and six privates from the grenadier company of the 29th Regiment of Foot to relieve White with fixed bayonets.
+The soldiers were Corporal William Wemms and Privates Hugh Montgomery, John Carroll, James Hartigan, William McCauley, William Warren, and Matthew Kilroy, accompanied by Preston.
 They pushed their way through the crowd.
 Henry Knox took Preston by the coat and told him, "For God's sake, take care of your men.
 If they fire, you must die."
 Captain Preston responded "I am aware of it."
 When they reached Private White on the custom house stairs, the soldiers loaded their muskets and arrayed themselves in a semicircular formation.
 Preston shouted at the crowd, estimated between 300 and 400, to disperse.